16 Tricks for Keeping Your Sanity If You’re Hosting Thanksgiving

 Cook turkey breasts separate from the legs

 Cooking a whole turkey is a challenge for a simple reason: turkeys don’t cook uniformly.
 Turkey breast meat will be finished cooking before the darker, leg meat because the ratio of the types of proteins in the meats differ, and different proteins cook at different temperatures.
 If you don’t mind giving up the tradition of standing at the head of the table and carving the turkey, try cooking turkey breasts and turkey legs separately.
 Experiment with cooking the turkey legs in a slow cooker in olive oil—they’ll come out moist and delicious after six hours—and roasting the turkey breast in the oven, just like any other type of roast.
-Beware of these turkey cooking myths that could ruin your Thanksgiving.
+If you totally mess up your meal, these are the restaurants that are open on Thanksgiving.